Cray-HPE/docs-csm/operations/boot_orchestration/Components.md

 ### `actual_state`

-Stores information on what BOS believes is the current boot artifacts the component is booted with.
-This is updated by the BOS state reporter, which runs on the booted node.
+Stores information on what BOS believes are the current boot artifacts that the component is booted with.
-For more information, see [BOS state reporter](BOS_Services.md#bos-state-reporter).
+This is updated by the [BOS reporter](Reporter.md), which runs on the booted node.
-See [Options](Options.md) for more information on setting the `component_actual_state_ttl` option, which controls how long this data is valid if it is not updated.
+The [`component_actual_state_ttl`](Options.md#component_actual_state_ttl) option controls how long this data is valid if it is not updated.
+See [Options](Options.md) for more information on viewing or setting BOS options.

-Information stored in other locations, such as the current configuration which is stored in CFS, is not included here.
+> Information stored in other locations, such as the current configuration which is stored in CFS, is not included here.

 ### `desired_state`